On Stable and Unstable Behaviours of Certain Rotation Segments: Preliminaries and Previous Results

-The following result was essential obtained in Section 2 of the paper~\cite{Addas_Calvez}. \begin{lemma} Assume $f\in \text{Diff}_{r,\text{nw}}^+(\Bbb T^2)$ has an isolated fixed point $p$.
-Assume that $p$ is of Lojasiewicz type for $f$, and assume the topological index of $f$ at $p$ is zero.
-Then, there exists exactly one stable branch and one unstable branch for $p$.
-Moreover, the local dynamics can be described with a very clear illustration.
-(See Figure~\ref{the_local_situation}) \end{lemma}
+The following result was essentially obtained in Section 2 of ~\cite{Addas_Calvez}. \begin{lemma} Assume $f\in \text{Diff}_{r,\text{nw}}(\Bbb T^2)$ has an isolated fixed point $p$ and the topological index of $f$ at $p$ is zero.
+Also suppose that if both eigenvalues of $Df$ at $p$ lie in the unit circle, then $f$ is of Lojasiewicz type at $p.$ Then, there exists exactly one stable and one unstable branch at $p$.
+Moreover, the local dynamics can be precisely described, see Figure~\ref{the_local_situation}. \end{lemma}

-\begin{proof} Consider the linear transformation $Df(p)$.
-If none of the eigenvalues of $Df(p)$ is $1$, then $p$ is either a hyperbolic saddle point or an elliptic fixed point, in particular, it has topological index either $-1$ or $1$.
-If the two eigenvalues of $Df(p)$ are $1$ and $a$ with $a\neq 1$, then $p$ can be a topological saddle, sink (or source), or a saddle-node.
+\begin{proof} Consider the linear transformation $Df(p)$, which has positive determinant.
+If $1$ is not an eigenvalue of $Df(p)$, then $p$ is either an hyperbolic fixed saddle point, an elliptic fixed point (that is, both eigenvalues are in the unit circle and not real), or $-1$ is an eigenvalue.
+In all the above possibilities, $p$ has topological index equal to $-1$ or $1$.
+As the index at $p$ is zero, the above cases do not happen.
+If the two eigenvalues of $Df(p)$ are $1$ and some $a>0$ with $a\neq 1$, then as an application of center manifold theory (see \cite{Carr}), we get that $p$ can be a topological saddle, a topological sink (or source), or a saddle-node.
 Since by assumption $p$ has topological index $0$, it must be a saddle-node.
 In this case, $p$ has two saddle sectors, and one sector which is either contracting or expanding, a contradiction with the non-wandering condition.
 For more details, see Proposition 6 from~\cite{Addas_Calvez}, as well as~\cite{Carr}.

-Thus, $Df(p)$ must has both eigenvalues equal to $1$.
+Thus, $Df(p)$ must have both eigenvalues equal to $1$.
 The rest of the proof follows exactly the same lines from the argument in Section 2 of \cite{Addas_Calvez}. \end{proof}